Dropshipping Fulfillment Planner

 • How much model risk you are comfortable with

-Based on your answers, the tool recommends whether you should lean local-first, global-first, or use a hybrid model.
+Based on your answers, the tool recommends whether your store should lean local-first, global-first, or use a hybrid model.

 Important note about this tool

-Use this as a strategy shortcut, then validate the recommendation against your actual shipping times, return handling, tariff exposure, and margin structure.
+Use this as a strategy shortcut.
+Then compare the recommendation with your actual shipping times, tariff exposure, return process, and margin structure.

 Want the full guide?